AaltoSciComp/scicomp-docs/about/rse.rst

 * Setting up a project in version control with all the features.
 This also includes version control of data.
-* Creating or automating a workflow, especially using data
-* Optimizing some code
-* Efficiency storing data for intensive analysis
 * Preparing code or data for release and publication
+* Creating or automating a workflow, especially those processing data or running simulations
+* Optimizing some code - both for speed and/or adaptability
+* Efficiency storing data for intensive analysis.
+Data replication and management.
-* Making existing software more modular
+* Making existing software more modular and reusable
-* Help properly using, for example, machine learning library pipelines
+* Help properly using, for example, machine learning library pipelines, instead of hacking things together yourself
 * Setting up automatic software testing
-* Transforming projects from individual to collaborative.
+* Transforming projects from individual to collaborative - either within a group, or open source.
-* Generalized "code clean-up" which takes a project from development to stablalized
+* Generalized "code clean-up" which takes a project from development to stabilized

 **Dedicated service:** Our RSEs may also provide programming-as-a-service for specific projects.
 Normally, this would